 Carla Miller, City Ethics Officer, reported that she will be issuing her office's annual report later today.
-The office has handled over 740 investigations and trained over 1,700 board and commission members in 70 sessions on ethics and the Government in the Sunshine Law.
+The office has handled over 740 investigations requests for advice and trained over 1,700 board and commission members in 70 sessions on ethics and the Government in the Sunshine Law.